Giants vs. Pirates MLB Betting Odds, Trends & Prediction

 Giants vs. Pirates MLB Betting Trends

-Pirates are 2-6 SU in their last 8 games when playing at home against San Francisco
+Pirates are 6-2 SU in their last 8 games played on a Thursday

 Giants vs. Pirates MLB BETTING PREDICTION